tabulapdf/tabula/README.md

 © 2012-2013 Manuel Aristarán.
 Available under MIT License.
 See [`AUTHORS.md`](AUTHORS.md) and [`LICENSE.md`](LICENSE.md).

+**Notice: July 8, 2013** --- If you are using the Amazon EC2 AMI for Tabula (released earlier this year), it will cease to function on next reboot.
+You should terminate all instances using this AMI.
+See the *Using Tabula* section below for instructions on using the new, desktop-oriented version of Tabula.

 ## Why Tabula?

 If you’ve ever tried to do anything with data provided to you in PDFs, you